mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 ## My Benchmark to answer the Prompt

 Before wrapping things up, let me give you my take on an answer to the aforementioned prompt.
-Please note that I'm not pretending to be a participant, not only because I'm already acting as the referee, but also since I spent hours digging though benchmark results, profiler output and generated assembler code, before wrapping up my results, and presenting them to you.
-Here is the benchmark class that I finally came up with after hours and hours of tinkering:
+Note that I spent hours digging though benchmark results, profiler output and generated assembler code, before wrapping up my results, and presenting them to you.
+Here is the benchmark class that I finally came up with after lots of tinkering:

 ```java
 /**